55 Under Stairs Ideas

 The trick to making your dog’s room look impressive is to finish the inside of it.
 Lay a flooring that’s durable and easy to clean.
 It doesn’t have to match the flooring in your home.
 Then create walls out of drywall or fiberboard.
 You can then paint or hang a fun dog-themed wallpaper to finish the look.

 A door is optional, but if you want to use the cubby as a crate, then it becomes a must.
 Try to use something that your dog can see through.
 A popular trend is to create a doghouse front on the wall around the door.
 Finish the design with a sign featuring your pup’s name.

 If you don’t need the entire space under the stairs for your dog’s room, then consider combining it with some other uses.
-You could create a cubby for your dog and then surround it with cabinets, shelves, or drawers.
-Now you have storage space to keep all of your dog’s items in one centralized spot.
+You could surround the room with cabinets, shelves, or drawers as storage space for all of your dog’s items.

 Wine cellars that are hidden away in a basement are a thing of the past.
 Turn the space under your stairs into a wine storage space that showcases your collection.
 You can adapt whatever space you have to fit your collection by using a wide variety of wine bottle storage configurations.

 As a lover of wine, you know that external factors can ruin your wine so you need to protect your bottles by installing the right amount of insulation.
 This will help your room maintain a steady temperature and moisture level.
 It will also help keep your energy costs down by preventing your cooling unit from working too hard.

 Your biggest decision will be how to finish the front.
 Using glass to enclose the front of the space will make for a beautiful display but it can also increase the cost significantly since you’ll need to buy insulated glass.
 Another option is to enclose the space with regular walls and then have a single insulated door with a glass panel.